-When you have a toothache or dental infection and are at the peak of dental pain, how can you find relief?
+When you have a toothache or dental infection that is causing you pain, how can you find relief?
 In some cases, your dentist may prescribe an antibiotic.
 It may seem odd to take the same medicine for a toothache that you might take for a respiratory or ear infection.
 However, all infections‚ even those in the mouth, have something in common: They are caused by bacteria.
-That said, not all dental infections require antibiotics, so your dentist will decide when it’s appropriate to prescribe you antibiotics for a toothache.
+That said, not all toothaches require antibiotics, so your dentist will decide when they are or aren’t needed.

 Bacteria and Tooth Decay

 To understand why your dentist might prescribe antibiotics for a toothache, you must first understand how bacteria contribute to tooth decay and toothaches.
-Without regular, twice-daily brushing with proper technique, the bacteria in your mouth can grow and turn the foods you eat into acid that then gets deposited on your teeth.
+Without regular, twice-daily brushing with proper technique, the bacteria in your mouth can grow and turn the foods you eat into plaque and tartar that then gets deposited on your teeth.
 This promotes cavity formation and tooth decay.
-As the American Dental Association (ADA) explains, frequent sugar intake can especially fuel the bacteria that break down tooth structure.
-The type of bacteria that primarily cause cavities is Streptococcus mutans, as a study in PLOS ONE notes.

 Common Toothache Causes and Treatments